rackerlabs/support-how-to/content/how-to/general/site-seal-code/index.md

 product_url: general
 ---

-You've purchased a new Certificate with Rackspace and now you want to display a seal to show your site is secure.
+After you purchase an SSL certificate, you might want to add a site seal to your website.
+A site seal is a visual indicator to your visitors that your website is secured with an SSL certificate and can help establish trust in your organization.

-### The Code
+### Site seal code

----
+You can use the following code example to add a site seal to your website:

 ```javascript
 <!-- DigiCert Seal HTML -->